More than half the US threatened with ice, snow and cold in massive winter storm

 Arctic air is the first piece to fall in place

-The first factor to fall into place for the storm was Arctic air spilling down from Canada.
-Chicago Public Schools and others in the Midwest canceled classes Friday.
+Arctic air that spilled down from Canada prompted Chicago Public Schools and others in the Midwest to cancel classes Friday.
 With wind chills predicted to be as low as minus 40 degrees Fahrenheit (minus 40 Celsius) frostbite could set in within 10 minutes, making it too dangerous to walk to school or wait for the bus.

-The wind chill in Dickinson, North Dakota, was minus 52 Fahrenheit (minus 47 Celsius) on Friday morning.
+In Bismarck, North Dakota, where the wind chill was minus 41 Fahrenheit (minus 41 Celsius) on Friday morning, Colin Cross cleaned out an empty unit for the apartment complex where he works.

+“I’ve been here a while and my brain stopped working,” said Cross, bundled up in long johns, two long-sleeved shirts, a jacket, hat, hood, gloves and boots.

 Ice, snow and sleet will start later Friday in places like Oklahoma, where Department of Transportation workers pretreated roads with salt brine.
 The Highway Patrol canceled days off for troopers and was partnering with the National Guard to send teams out to help stranded drivers.

 Texas was bracing too.
-Frigid temperatures closed Houston schools Friday with an e-learning day for public school students.
+Frigid temperatures closed Houston schools Friday.
 Utility companies brought in thousands and employees to help keep the power on.

 “It’s all hands on deck,” Houston Mayor John Whitmire posted online.
 “We’re hoping for the best, but prepared for the worst.”